theoutfield/sc_sncn_motorcontrol/module_biss/README.rst

 Description
 -----------

 This component provides driver for a BiSS encoder connected to the SOMANET IFM_A1 hardware module.
-The component provides BiSS server thread which read BiSS sensor data from the encoder and extract position information when called by the client with interface; and provides an interface for the client to get position from the BiSS server.
+The component provides BiSS server thread which read BiSS sensor data from the encoder and extract position information when called by the client with an interface; and provides an interface for the client to get position from the BiSS server.